Generic Name: fluticasone inhalation (floo TIK a zone)

 Flovent is not a rescue medicine.
 It will not work fast enough to treat an asthma attack.
 Use only a fast acting inhalation medicine for an asthma attack.

 This medicine comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.
-Children and teenagers using this medicine may need help using the inhaler device properly.
+Children using this medicine may need help using the inhaler device properly.

 Flovent is a liquid form of fluticasone that is used with an inhaler device.
 This device creates a spray that you inhale through your mouth and into your lungs.
 Your doctor or pharmacist can show you how to use an inhaler.